Close Menu

 Scientists introduced “traffic calming” on three coral reefs for an entire breeding season – cutting the number of boats within 100 meters (328 feet), and reducing the speed of those within that distance.

-They then tracked the breeding of fish called spiny chromis (Acanthochromis polyacanthus) – and found 65% of nests on quieter reefs still contained offspring at the end of the season, compared to 40% on reefs with busy motorboat traffic.
+They then tracked the breeding of fish called spiny chromis (Acanthochromis polyacanthus) – and found that 65% of nests on quieter reefs still contained offspring at the end of the season, compared to 40% on reefs with busy motorboat traffic.

 In addition, offspring were larger on quieter reefs and each nest also contained more offspring at the end of the season.